 Establishing a uniform MES

-The added value of connecting your production facility in the context of an Industry 4.0 upgrade will only be realised if the various homogeneous production systems from individual lines and areas can be combined in a central MES.
+The added value of connecting your production facility in the context of an Industry 4.0 upgrade will only be realised if the various heterogeneous production systems from individual lines and areas can be combined in a central MES.
 This is also a key aspect of harmonising production data.
 Achieving it requires a fundamental understanding of all the technologies involved.

 Integration with existing IT systems